Learn cPanel

 • Temporary(302) - This redirect is used when you would like to only temporarily redirect the visitor to a new domain/URL.
 Please note that the user browser WILL NOT remember this redirect.

-• / - This field is used when you would like to redirect a request to a file or folder.
-For example, if you would like to redirect domain.com/blog/ to blog.domain.com, then in this field you would type "blog/" since this is the URI that should be redirected.
-The same goes if you are redirecting a request to file.
-For example, if you would like to redirect a request from domain.com/blog.html to blog.domain.com you should type in this field "blog.html".
+• / - Please use this text field to type in the URL or folder would like to redirect a request to.
+For example, if you would like to redirect domain.com/blog/ to blog.domain.com, then in this field, you would type "blog/" since this is the URI that should be redirected.
+The same goes if you are redirecting a request to a file.
+For example, if you would like to redirect a request from domain.com/blog.html to blog.domain.com, you should type in this field "blog.html".

 cPanel will then create the configured redirect and will show a status message of whether or not the redirect was created.
 Please go back to the "Redirects" page by clicking on the "Go Back" link respectively.